riteshvg/thelearningproject/content/posts/2020-06-17-intelligent-alert-in-adobe-analytics.md

   - adobe analytics
   - development
 ---
 More often than not, business puts forward a question to you as an Analyst.
 What is the ROI on our analytics investment?
 How can you tell me what is going up and what has gone down?
-Do I need to open the report every day / week to understand if there is a disturbance across the channel?
+Do I need to open for e.g. a pages report every week to analyze any anomalies?

 Presenting Intelligent Alerts from Adobe Analytics.
 Intelligent alerts helps you create alerts that get triggered when a condition gets satisfied.
 As per the official documentation, Intelligent Alerts let you